I’ll Drink to That!

 Dryness and body also describe wines.
 A dry wine has little sugar in comparison to its acidity and is not sweet.
 Body accounts for the weight of the beverage in the mouth and is described as light, medium or full.
 Body is generally related to the amount of alcohol in a wine; the more alcohol, the heavier or fuller the body.

 This dynamic duo is a staple at cocktail parties and tastings.
 Because acid and fat play off of each other, wine and cheese are the ideal combination to fully enjoy both flavors.
 A dry, red wine perfectly complements hard cheese, while white wines are traditionally matched with softer ones.

 Caramel Road Chardonnay with Brie

-Light-bodied Chardonnays and Sauvignon Blancs complement seafood dishes without overpowering their flavors.
+Light-bodied Chardonnays and Sauvignon Blancs compliment seafood dishes without overpowering their flavors.
 While white wines are often recommended for seafood, dense fish like salmon goes well with full-bodied reds.

 Starborough Sauvignon Blancs